FraTesta/experimental_ws/src/final_assignment/README.md

 ```

 ## **System's Limitations**
-The system was tested for a long period having in general good behaviors.
+**a)**  The system was tested for a long period having in general good behaviors.
 However some times in the first terminal might appear an error message saying that the robot is not able to find a global path.
 It's a problem related to the *move_base* package settings.
 I was not able to solve it, however it's very rare that happens and most of the time the system automatically solves such problem by finding again the path or detecting a new ball.
-If for this reason the stopped, it is sufficient for the user to type "play" to abort the current mission.
+If for this reason the robot stops, it is sufficient for the user to type "play" to abort the current mission.

-Another possible limitation is the _explore_ function that in some cases requires a few attempts to find a certain ball in the begging phase and it might not work so good with other environments as already explained in the [Explore description](#explore).
+**b)**  Another possible limitation is the _explore_ function that in some cases requires a few attempts to find a certain ball in the begging phase and it might not work so good with other environments as already explained in the [Explore description](#explore).

+**c)**  Finally the obstacle avoidance algorithm doesn't work properly in every context.
+Infect sometime it may choose a wrong direction to approach an obstacle.
+Moreover it could happen that the robot collides with an obstacle with the wheels since the algorithm doesn't taking into account the obstacle on the left and right ranges (but only front, front-right, front-left).

 ## **Possible technical improvements**

 1. Develop a more sophisticated Knowledge representation, maybe designing an Ontology with an editors or API like Protegè.

-2. Improve the Explore algorithm maybe storing the last visited position as a room in order to get a new position far from the previous one.
+2. Improve the explore function maybe integrating it with some other exploration algorithm like Bug2 or explore-lite.

 3. A better _move_base_/_gmapping_ parameters could be found since currently are set in order to avoid robot collisions or blocking problems.
 But with other settings it could do fewer maneuvers and smoother trajectory.
 4. Improve the obstacle avoidance algorithm of the _track_ node.
 Since actually the robot is only able to avoid obstacle that are in front of it.